Website owner: James Miller

 ______________________________________________________________________________

-Abstract laws obeyed by the positive rational numbers.
-The positive rational numbers that one encounters in arithmetic in elementary school obey the following formal abstract laws:
+Abstract laws obeyed by the numbers in the number system of arithmetic.
+The numbers that one encounters in arithmetic in elementary school consisting of 0 plus the positive rational numbers obey the following formal abstract laws:

 1. Closure under addition.
-The sum of any two positive rational numbers a and b is a rational number.
+The sum of any two numbers a and b is another number of the system.

 2. Associative Law holds under addition.
-For all positive rational numbers a,b,c
+For all numbers a,b,c

 a + (b + c) = (a + b) + c